Master Terms of Service

 9.1.1.

-Subject to Section 8.1.2 below, Corti may suspend Customer’s access to the Platform (a) upon seventy-two (72) hours’ prior written notice if Corti reasonably believes that Customer (or one of its Authorized Users) has materially violated Sections 2.5 (Customer Obligations) or 2.6 (Platform Restrictions), provided that Corti will describe the suspected violation in reasonable detail and provide Customer an opportunity to cure or dispute the allegation prior to suspension taking effect; or (b) immediately without prior notice only if Corti determines, in its reasonable discretion, that (i) continued Customer access poses an imminent security threat to Corti’s systems, other customers’ data, or the integrity of the Platform, (ii) Customer’s use violates applicable law in a manner that exposes Corti to criminal or regulatory liability, or (iii) Customer has failed to pay undisputed amounts that are more than thirty (30) days past due.
-For clarity, “imminent security threat” means active malicious activity, suspected unauthorized access, or ongoing violation of security protocols, not mere suspicion of past or potential future violations.
+Subject to Section 9.1.2 below, Corti may suspend Customer’s access to the Platform (a) upon seventy-two (72) hours’ prior written notice if Corti reasonably believes that Customer (or one of its Authorized Users) has materially violated Sections 2.5 (Customer Obligations) or 2.6 (Platform Restrictions), provided that Corti will describe the suspected violation in reasonable detail and provide Customer an opportunity to cure or dispute the allegation prior to suspension taking effect; or (b) immediately without prior notice only if Corti determines, in its reasonable discretion, that (i) continued Customer access poses an imminent security threat to Corti’s systems, other customers’ data, or the integrity of the Platform, (ii) Customer’s use violates applicable law in a manner that exposes Corti to criminal or regulatory liability, or (iii) Customer has failed to pay undisputed amounts that are more than thirty (30) days past due.
+For clarity, “imminent security threat” means active malicious activity, suspected unauthorized access, or ongoing violation of security protocols, not mere suspicion of past or potential future violations; and any Suspension Notice and cure opportunity will be provided in accordance with Section 9.1.2.
+Corti will not suspend access for disputed payment amounts that are the subject of a good-faith billing dispute raised in writing within thirty (30) days of the applicable invoice.

 9.1.2.

-Save for genuine security emergencies (as determined by Corti, in its sole discretion, acting reasonably, where suspension may be immediate and without notice, Corti undertakes to provide no less than three (3) Business Days’ notice of a proposed suspension (a “Suspension Notice”), with such Suspension Notice outlining, in reasonable detail, the alleged violation and, where it would be reasonable to do so, offering a ten (10) day cure period in respect of a violation.
+Subject to Section 9.1.1(b), and save for genuine security emergencies where suspension may be immediate and without notice, Corti will provide no less than seventy‑two (72) hours’ prior written notice of a proposed suspension (a “Suspension Notice”), describing in reasonable detail the alleged violation and offering a reasonable opportunity to cure consistent with Section 9.1.1(a).

 9.1.3.